-White sailors ignited violent rioting in Charleston, South Carolina, on May 10, 1919.
+White sailors ignited violent rioting in Charleston, South Carolina, on May 10, 1919 during what would become known as Red Summer.

 Reports from the night pin-point a few events that helped spark the city-wide terror: One group of white sailors ran down a Black man who had not stepped off the sidewalk for them.
 Another group killed a Black man at a pool hall after a bootlegger reportedly took their cash but did not return with the promised alcohol.

-We had trolley cars then, and these sailors got on and started beating every black they could find.
+We had trolley cars then, and these sailors got on and started beating every Black [person] they could find.
 They killed one or two of them.
 That Sunday night, nobody could go out, you had to stay in.
-(Charleston Chronicle)

 Yet many Black people did not stay indoors.
 In fact, many fought back.
 Some armed themselves.